KennethTrecy/web_template/README.md

 -->

 ## Usage
-Modify this repository's files' content or names as much as you want.
+You can modify this repository's files' content or names as much as you want.

 ## Notes
 It is optional to attribute this repository in other template/projects.